 Commercial banana trees are generally reproduced by using banana pups instead of seeds.
 A banana tree forms rhizomes, which develop into a little tree/pup that can be removed and planted elsewhere.
 Every new banana plant has to be manually planted using a piece of existing banana roots.

-The homogeneity is very risky.
+Every Cavendish banana is the same.
+They are actually clones of a single banana.
+This homogeneity of species is very risky.
 If a disease infects the Cavendish, all could be affected very quickly.
 This has happened before!

 Back to wild bananas.

-Without the genetic modification by using selective breeding, bananas would have been almost inedible!
+Without using selective breeding, bananas would have been almost inedible!

-Worldwide, VAD is responsible for an estimated 5 lakh cases of blindness and up to 2 million deaths each year, targeting children and pregnant women mainly.
-And it is sad because VAD is one of the most easily cured illnesses, that needs only a simple vitamin supplement.
+VAD is responsible for an estimated 500,000 cases of blindness and up to 2 million deaths each year, worldwide.
+Young children and pregnant women are more likely to be affected by it.
+This is specially devastating because VAD is one of the most easily cured illnesses, and is treated with a simple vitamin supplement.

-“Good science can make a massive difference here by enriching staple crops such as Ugandan bananas with pro-vitamin A and providing poor and subsistence-farming populations with nutritionally rewarding food,” said the project leader, Professor James Dale from Australia’s the Queensland University of Technology.
+“Good science can make a massive difference here by enriching staple crops such as Ugandan bananas with pro-vitamin A and providing poor and subsistence-farming populations with nutritionally rewarding food,” said the project leader, Professor James Dale.

-The super banana is set to start clinical trials in the U.S. with the hopes of distributing it to African growers by 2020.
-The only change that can be seen is the flesh of the banana which is more orange than white.
+The ‘super banana’ is set to start clinical trials in the U.S. soon.
+Scientists hope to start distributing it to African growers by 2020.